stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisites:** 6th Level Spells and Pact of the Talisman
 While someone else is wearing your talisman, you can use 2 Actions to teleport to the unoccupied space closest to them, provided the two of you are on the same plane of existence.
 The wearer of your talisman can do the same thing, using 2 Actions to teleport to you.
-The teleportation can be used a number of times equal to your spellcasting ability modifier, and all expended uses are restored when you finish a long rest.
+The teleportation can be used a number of times equal to your spellcasting attribute modifier, and all expended uses are restored when you finish a long rest.

 ### Book of Ancient Secrets